 |PSY 305GW||Writing in Psychology - GWAR||3|

 |PSY 690||Future Directions for Psychology Majors (online)||1|

 Choose two courses from each of the following Areas 1 through 3:

 - Area 1: Basic Psychological Processes (6)

-Choose 3 elective courses from courses in Areas 1–3 and/or from additional upper-division psychology courses
+Choose 3 elective courses from courses in Areas 1–3 not used to satisfy the Basic Course requirement and/or from additional upper-division psychology courses.

 Areas of Study

 |PSY 490||Introduction to Data Science for Psychology||3|